mark-watson/Java-AI-Book/manuscript/search.md

 We will cover depth-first and breadth-first search.
 The basic implementation for depth-first and breadth-first search is the same with one key difference.
 When searching from any location in state space we start by calculating nearby locations that can be moved to in one search cycle.
 For depth-first search we store new locations to be searched in a stack data structure and for breadth-first search we store new locations to search in a queue data structure.
 As we will shortly see this simple change has a large impact on search quality (usually breadth-first search will produce better results) and computational resources (depth-first search requires less storage).

-It is customary to cover search in AI books but to be honest I have only used search techniques in one interactive planning system in the 1980s and much later while doing the "game AI" in two Nintendo games and a PC hovercraft racing game.
+It is customary to cover search in AI books but to be honest I have only used search techniques in one interactive planning system in the 1980s and much later while doing the "game AI" in two Nintendo games, a PC hovercraft racing game and a VR system for Disney.
 Still, you should understand how to optimize search.

 What are the limitations of search?
-Early on, search applied to problems like checkers and chess misled early researchers into underestimating the extreme difficulty of writing software that performs tasks in domains that require general world knowledge or deal with complex and changing environments.
+Early on, success in applying search to problems like checkers and chess misled early researchers into underestimating the extreme difficulty of writing software that performs tasks in domains that require general world knowledge or deal with complex and changing environments.
 These types of problems usually require the understanding and the implementation of domain specific knowledge.

 In this chapter, we will use three search problem domains for studying search algorithms: path finding in a maze, path finding in a graph, and alpha-beta search in the games tic-tac-toe and chess.